 Cobham Free School takes pupils from 4 years old (Reception) through to 18 years of age (sixth form).
-There are two departments; junior (which includes a lower and upper school for pupils 4 -11 years) and a senior (for students from 11 years upwards).
-The sixth form is planned to open in September 2019.
+There are currently two departments; Junior (which includes a lower and upper school for pupils 4 -11 years) and a Senior (for students from 11 years upwards).
+The Sixth Form is opening in September 2019.

 Pupils entering the school in the junior department are able to transfer into the senior department without being part of a secondary admissions process.
 There are also additional spaces for external applicants for entry into Year 7.

-The sixth form will be selective, with academic results at GCSE being used to assess which pupils will be accepted into Year 12.
+The sixth form is selective, with academic results at GCSE being used to assess which pupils will be accepted into Year 12.
 External candidates will also be considered for entry into the sixth form as part of the competitive process.

 Although the junior and senior departments are currently located over two different sites, in the future only the lower school will remain at the Old Police Station in Cobham; the upper school (Key Stage 2), senior and sixth form will be based altogether at the Munro House premises.